Connacht Senior League (association football): Possible revival

 In April 2013 discussions involving John Delaney and the Football Association of Ireland were held regarding reviving the Connacht Senior League.
 Representatives of thirteen clubs were invited to a meeting hosted by the Connacht Football Association at the McWilliam Park Hotel in Claremorris.
 The thirteen invited clubs included Westport United, Castlebar Celtic, Ballina Town, Salthill Devon, Mervue United, the Galway United Supporters’ Trust, NUI Galway, Sligo Rovers, St John's Athletic, Ballinsloe Town, Longford Town, Athlone Town and Willow Park.
-It was suggested that Salthill Devon and Mervue United would play in the new Connacht Senior League after they dropped out of the League of Ireland First Division to make way for the new Galway United.
+It was reported that Salthill Devon and Mervue United would play in the new Connacht Senior League after they dropped out of the League of Ireland First Division to make way for the new Galway United.
 However, in June 2013 the Connacht Tribune reported that the plans were shelved due to a lack of sufficient interest from the clubs.
 The three League of Ireland clubs, Sligo Rovers, Athlone Town and Longford Town, favoured a summer league, while the organisers had proposed a September to May format.
+The cost of running a CSL team in addition to their first team also reportedly dissuaded some League of Ireland clubs.